ramezrafla/redis-oplog/README.md

 ## Premium Support

 We are here to help.
 Feel free to contact us at ramez@classroomapp.com for this clone or contact@cultofcoders.com for the original version

+## For Developers

+The major areas that have seen changes from the original redis-oplog
+- `mongo/extendMongoCollection`: Added support for caching
+- `mongo/Mutator`: Support for caching, removed sending the whole doc for the removed `protectRaceConditions:false`, check which fields have REALLY changed and only send those, build inserts locally
+- `mongo/observeChanges`: We now call on the cache to get the data
+- `cache/ObservableCollection`: No longer caching of data, just IDs; uses cache to build initial adds
+- `redis/RedisSubscriptionManager`: Many changes to support using Cache -- removed `getDoc` method
+- `redis/WatchManger` and `redis/CustomPublish`: New feature to allow server-server data transfers

+Everywhere else, code cleanups

 ## Contributors